Share Price and Basic Stock Data

 Business Overview and Revenue Trends

-Dolfin Rubbers Ltd operates in the rubber processing and products industry, with its share price currently at ₹179 and a market capitalization of ₹180 Cr.
-The company has shown a consistent upward trajectory in revenue, with sales rising from ₹84 Cr in FY 2022 to ₹102 Cr in FY 2023, and projected to reach ₹126 Cr in FY 2024 and ₹144 Cr in FY 2025.
-The trailing twelve months (TTM) revenue stood at ₹151 Cr, indicating a robust growth trend.
-Quarterly sales figures reflect volatility but an overall positive trend, with the latest reported sales in September 2023 reaching ₹36.66 Cr, a notable increase compared to the ₹24.39 Cr reported in September 2022.
-This growth can be attributed to increasing demand in the rubber products sector, although the operating profit margin (OPM) has remained relatively low at 4.59%, suggesting that while revenue is growing, the operational efficiency needs improvement.
-The company’s ability to maintain this growth trajectory will be critical in sustaining investor interest and market performance.
+Dolfin Rubbers Ltd operates in the rubber processing and products industry, with its stock price standing at ₹171 and a market capitalization of ₹172 Cr.
+The company has demonstrated a robust revenue growth trajectory, with sales rising from ₹84 Cr in FY 2022 to ₹102 Cr in FY 2023, and further projected to reach ₹126 Cr in FY 2024.
+The trailing twelve months (TTM) sales reached ₹151 Cr, indicating a consistent upward trend.
+Quarterly sales figures reveal fluctuations, with the highest quarterly sales of ₹36.66 Cr reported in September 2023, showcasing the potential for growth in market demand.
+The company’s operating profit margin (OPM) has oscillated around the 4.59% mark in recent quarters, which is relatively low compared to typical sector ranges, suggesting room for operational efficiency improvements.
+With a customer base of 2,933 shareholders and a public shareholding of 62.95%, Dolfin Rubbers appears poised for sustained growth, although the reliance on a limited number of customers could pose risks.

 Profitability and Efficiency Metrics